svandelaarschot/Toxicify/ReadMe.md

 *   **Share lists with guildmates** - Export your lists so your guild can avoid the same toxic players
 *   **Auto-ignore toxic players** - Set Toxicify to automatically add toxic players to your ignore list
 *   **Get warned about toxic groups** - Enable party warnings to know when toxic players join your group
+*   **Quick target identification** - See immediately if a targeted player is Toxic or Pumper without hovering

 ***